semasuka/Income-classification/README.md

 ## Tech Stack

 - Python (refer to requirement.txt for the packages used in this project)
-- Streamlit (interace for the model)
+- Streamlit (interface for the model)
 - AWS S3 (model storage)